Energy and Sleep Optimization · · 18 min read

 • Frequent awakenings throughout the night

-• and sleepiness - studies show that about one-third of individuals with face
+• daytime sleepiness - studies show that about one-third of individuals with hypothyroidism face

 • Cold intolerance, which can make it hard to find comfort at night

-Recognizing these symptoms is crucial for addressing the .
-It’s important to know that . , resulting in .
-Dr. Marina Basina, MD, emphasizes, "Comprehending how is essential for effectively ."
+Recognizing these symptoms is crucial for addressing the condition.
+It’s important to know that hypothyroidism can lead to insomnia, resulting in fatigue.
+Dr. Marina Basina, MD, emphasizes, "Comprehending how hypothyroidism affects sleep is essential for effectively managing it."

 If you’re experiencing these symptoms, please know that you are not alone.
-Consulting a healthcare provider is a vital step toward developing a . , and we are here to help you navigate this journey.
-Additionally, it’s significant to acknowledge that is linked to (OSA), which can further complicate your rest quality.
-Remember, , and taking action can lead to a more restful night.
+Consulting a healthcare provider is a vital step toward developing a treatment plan, and we are here to help you navigate this journey.
+Additionally, it’s significant to acknowledge that insomnia is linked to obstructive sleep apnea (OSA), which can further complicate your rest quality.
+Remember, awareness and taking action can lead to a more restful night.

 Each slice of the pie represents a symptom experienced by individuals with hypothyroid insomnia.
 The larger the slice, the more common that symptom is among those affected.
 This helps to visualize the various challenges faced by individuals dealing with this condition.